nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the group will be removed i.e adding of tags is not cumulative.
 * You can remove all the group’s tags by typing `t/` without specifying any tags after it.
-* Similiar to `editStudent` this command flags out index values less than 1 first, before missing fields, ensuring the validity of the fields, and finally the index that is greater than 0.
+* Similar to `editStudent` this command flags out index values less than 1 first, before missing fields, ensuring the validity of the fields, and finally the index that is greater than 0.

 Examples:
 * `editGroup 1 g/W11-4 r/tp2` Edits the group name and repository name of the 1st group to be `W11-4` and `tp2` respectively.